How to Change Which Taskbar Shows Apps on Multiple Screens in Windows 11

 You can control which taskbar displays app icons on each of your multiple screens in Windows 11 by adjusting taskbar settings.

-Windows 11 allows you to customize the behavior of taskbars across your extended desktop, determining which screen shows which applications.
+Windows 11 lets you customize how taskbars behave across your extended desktop.
+You can decide which screen shows which applications.

 This is particularly useful when you have a primary monitor and secondary displays, allowing you to keep your most relevant apps visible on the screen you’re actively using.